mawais-afz/java-interview-questions/java-threads.md

     | Race Conditions  | May cause issues if wrong thread is awakened       | Avoids issues by waking all threads                 |
     | Common Use Case  | When exactly one thread should handle notification | When multiple threads may need to handle state      |

+15. **What are the uses of synchronized keywords?**

+    The synchronized keyword in Java has several important uses for thread synchronization:

+    1. **Method Synchronization**:

+       - When applied to a method, it ensures only one thread can execute that method at a time
+       - Automatically acquires lock on the object (for instance methods) or class (for static methods)

+       ```java
+       public synchronized void method() {
+           // Only one thread can execute this at a time
+       }
+       ```

+    2. **Block Synchronization**:

+       - Allows finer-grained control by synchronizing only critical sections
+       - More efficient than synchronizing entire methods

+       ```java
+       synchronized(lockObject) {
+           // Only one thread can execute this block at a time
+       }
+       ```

+    3. **Static Synchronization**:

+       - Synchronizes access across all instances of a class
+       - Lock is held on the Class object rather than instance

+       ```java
+       public static synchronized void method() {
+           // Synchronized across all instances
+       }
+       ```

+    4. **Object Level Locking**:
+       - Provides mutual exclusion for shared resources
+       - Prevents multiple threads from simultaneously accessing critical sections
+       - Ensures memory visibility between threads

+    Key benefits:

+    - Prevents race conditions
+    - Ensures thread safety
+    - Establishes happens-before relationships
+    - Guarantees data consistency in multi-threaded environments

-15. **What is the difference between ReentrantLock and synchronized in Java?**
+16. **What is the difference between ReentrantLock and synchronized in Java?**

-16. **What is the difference between a program and a process?**
+17. **What is the difference between a program and a process?**

     - **Program**: A program is a set of instructions written in a programming language that is designed to perform a specific task.
 It is a static entity stored on disk (e.g., an executable file) and does not consume system resources until it is executed.